0xashLabs/Network-Segmentation-And-Firewall-Evasion-Mapping/README.md

 ---

-**Disclaimer:** This project is educational material created for a university course.
-The techniques demonstrated are intended to help defenders understand attack methodologies and improve their defensive postures.
-Do not use these techniques against systems you do not own or have explicit permission to test.
+**Disclaimer:** This project is educational material for educational purposes only, and I am not liable for any consequences caused by misusage.